Europe & USA Participants

 Ian Smyth

 Professor Ian Smyth is the Associate Dean, Research and Research Infrastructure in the Faculty of Medicine, Nursing and Health Sciences at Monash University.
 The role supports the development of the Faculty’s extensive network of Research Platforms.
 He was awarded his PhD from the University of Queensland and undertook postdoctoral training as a Wellcome Trust Traveling Research Fellow at the MRC Human Genetics Unit (Edinburgh) and Baylor College of Medicine (Houston) and as an LRI Fellow at Cancer Research UK in London.
 He returned to Australia as an NHMRC RD Wright Fellow and has subsequently held ARC Future and NHMRC Senior Research Fellowships.
-His research team at the Monash focuses on understanding kidney disease and how genetic and environmental factors influence the development of the organ.
+His research team at Monash focuses on understanding kidney disease and how genetic and environmental factors influence the development of the organ.
 He has previously served as node lead for Phenomics Australia and he is the founder of the kidney disease therapeutics company xCystence Bio.

 James Whisstock